Assessment and Tax - FAQs

 |Strathcona County Library||$67||$67||$0||0%|

 You may also experience a tax increase or decrease, dependent on how your property assessment (market value estimate) has changed relative to the average (Tax Redistribution Effect).
-The average residential market value increase is 1.5% (July 1, 2014 to July 1, 2015), but if your specific property assessment (market value) has increased more than 1.5% you will have a corresponding higher total tax increase.
+The average residential market value decrease is 3.5% (July 1, 2015 to July 1, 2016), but if your specific property assessment (market value) has decreased less than 3.5% you will have a corresponding higher total tax increase.

 A. Taxes may change due to one or a combination of these factors: